KohlerHECTOR/cem_py/README.md

 Our policy network consists of:
 - Two 16 neurons hidden layers with ReLU activations
 - An output layer that parameterizes alpha and beta parameters of the Beta distribution
+- All policies across all algorithms are intitialized with He (He et al., 2015)initialization for comparison.
 ### Environment

 We use the Pendulum-v1 environment from Gymnasium, a classic continuous control problem where the agent must learn to swing up and balance an inverted pendulum.

+### Implementation Details

+For both algorithms, we implemented full parallelization to maximize computational efficiency:
+- For CEM, we parallelize the evaluation of each population member
+- For REINFORCE, we parallelize the collection of episodes within each batch

+This parallelization ensures that both methods can utilize available computational resources efficiently, making the comparison more focused on algorithmic differences rather than implementation details.

 ### Hyperparameter Search